-I admit it.
-I care about my look and I’m sure most people do.
+I admit it, I care about my look, and I’m sure most people do.
 Besides the genes all of us inherit, our appearance is tightly linked to the state of our health.
 Unfortunately, our inherited genes also play an important role, making us prone to one health problem or another – without us having a say in the matter.

-Varicose veins are a problem that affects a large number of women – the condition is especially prevalent to 20% of the women over 65 years old and it’s estimated that 25% of all women and 10% off all men are affected.
+Varicose veins are a problem that affects a large number of women – the condition is especially prevalent in 20% of women over 65 years old and it’s estimated that 25% of all women and 10% off all men are affected.
 We can, of course, apply some prevention methods, particularly through a balanced way of life, both mentally and physically.

 Having perfect legs has always been a goal for women everywhere and varicose veins are one of the most frequent problems many of us are forced to deal with at some point in our lives.
 So what can be done, if varicose veins become present, despite any prevention efforts?

 There are several surgical and non-surgical methods to remove them, but still, new varicose veins can form after any of these procedures.
-There are quite a few natural remedies scientifically proven to reduce and slow down the appearance of varicose veins – you’ll have to be consistent and show some patience (like for any natural remedy), and if you do, results won’t fail to appear.
+There are quite a few natural remedies scientifically proven to reduce and slow down the appearance of varicose veins; you’ll have to be consistent and show some patience (like for any natural remedy), and if you do, results won’t fail to appear.

 Causes and symptoms

 Varicose veins are twisted, enlarged veins near the surface of the skin.
 The term commonly refers to the veins on the leg, although varicose veins can occur elsewhere.
 Normally, one-way valves in your veins keep blood flowing from your legs up toward your heart.
 When these valves do not work as they should, blood collects in your legs, and pressure builds up.
 The veins become weak, large, and twisted.

 Some factors can increase the risk of having varicose veins:

 - Chronic constipation

 Depending on the severity, the symptoms of varicose veins are :